ConvertAPI/convertapi-library-dotnet/README.md

    }
 ```

 This is the bare-minimum to convert a file using the ConvertAPI client, but you can do a great deal more with the ConvertAPI.Net library.
-Take special note that you should replace `<api secret>` with the secret you obtained in item two of the pre-requisites.
+Take special note that you should replace `your api secret` with the secret you obtained in item two of the pre-requisites.

 ### Issues &amp; Comments
 Please leave all comments, bugs, requests, and issues on the Issues page.
 We'll respond to your request ASAP!